AndrewWalsh/at-your-service/README.md

 ## Getting Started

 `at-your-service` features a CLI tool that places a service worker file into a directory.
-You likely wish to place this in `public` or `static`, as the service worker needs to be served from the root of your site.
+You likely wish to place this in `public` or `static` (see [more information here](https://mswjs.io/docs/getting-started/integrate/browser#where-is-my-public-directory)), as the service worker needs to be served from the root of your site.

 Once this is installed, run the start script in your application code.

 ### Installation

-1. Install NPM package
+1. Install npm package
    ```sh
    npm install -D at-your-service@latest
    ```